tiago-cos/goodreads-metadata-scraper/README.md

 # Goodreads Metadata Scraper

-A Rust library to fetch and scrape book metadata from Goodreads by using an ISBN, Goodreads book ID, or a combination of title and author.
+An async Rust library to fetch and scrape book metadata from Goodreads by using an ISBN, Goodreads book ID, or a combination of title and author.
 This library is useful for applications that need book data from Goodreads without access to an official API.

 ## Features